stolostron/deploy/README.md

     -t modify the YAML but exit before apply the resources --silent, skip all prompting, uses the previous configuration --watch, will monitor the main Red Hat ACM pod deployments for up to 10min --search, will activate search as part of the deployment.
+DEPRECATED: RHACM 2.7 and later, search is enabled by default.

-    $ ./start.sh --watch --search
+    $ ./start.sh --watch
     ```

 2. When prompted for the SNAPSHOT tag, either press `Enter` to use the previous tag, or provide a new SNAPSHOT tag.